 Proposals for restaurants could affect DIPs more significantly than the general population, particularly those who work in the foodservice industry, own a small business that is a restaurant, or rely on restaurants for food (especially those living in food deserts).
 An estimated 23.5 million Americans live in food deserts.
 Defined as an area with "limited access to a variety of healthy and affordable food" (Chapple n.d.).
 In these food deserts restaurants can play a role in providing access to more food for DIPs.
 Access to restaurants with healthy food is also limited for many DIPs in food deserts.
-In South Los Angeles, neighborhoods with a higher percentage of Black residents only 27 percent of restaurants provided 5 or more healthy options, while in the more affluent West Los Angeles, 40 percent of restaurants offered 5 or more healthy options (Lewis, et al. 2005).
-Many of California's restaurants are owned by DIPs, and even more are staffed by DIPs.
+In South Los Angeles, neighborhoods with a higher percentage of Black residents only 27 percent of restaurants provided 5 or more healthy options, while in the more affluent West Los Angeles, 40 percent of restaurants are owned by DIPs, and even more are staffed by DIPs.
 Of the 150,000 fast food employees in Los Angeles, 9 of 10 are people of color (UCLA Labor Center 2022).
 Proposals that have high incremental costs and health effects could have notable impacts on DIPs.